collinalexbell/HackMatrix/game-design.md

 Minimal currently.
 Probably needs a bit more of something.
 At least a build mode with block selection or something.
 ## Aesthetic
+I don't know if I want it to play or look like Minecraft.
+It feels to samesy
 $ voxel
 - portland
 ### colors